LouLeBlanc/myrand/RPMBuild.md

 ```

 ## Tag the build
-Next, use the rpm basename to create a git tag to mark the point at which this build was made:
+Next, commit the changes and use the rpm basename to create a git tag to mark the point at which this build was made:
 ```
 $ git tag myrand-0.1-1.fc28.x86_64
 ```